 “One of the greatest opportunities of a digitally connected world is the ability to have immediate conversations, wherever and whenever customers want,” Roger Graham, senior director for growth and marketing at Hootsuite, stated.

-“Social media not only enables organizations to amplify its brand, but also build trust, credibility and human relationships at scale.
+“Social media not only enables organizations to amplify their brand but also build trust, credibility, and human relationships at scale.
 It is now as much the responsibility of the top executive as the social media manager,” he added.